armandyam/mesh_convert/README.md

 To see edge lengths, open `adapting/edges/steps.pvd` in Paraview and look at the `length` field on
 "cells" (edges in this series).

+All these files should have a `metric` field on vertices as well.